JohnPetere/Burley-Maids/README.md

   - Next.js for static serverside rendering and SEO
   - Find something to host form shit
   - Figma for the design
+  - Web3Forms API: used for simply sending a form

 ## Bugs/difficulties